mpriour/gQuery/README.rst

 GeoQuery
 ========

-A simple and dumb Mapping library that allows users to render vector on top of Google Project WMS Layers using Jquery like syntax.
+A simple and dumb mapping library that allows users to render vectors on top of Google Project WMS Layers using Jquery.

 Basic assumptions
    1. base layer is in "ESPG:900913",